Drekkg/bug-alert-frontend66/README.md

 ## Bugs and Issues

-I encountered multiple and continuous dependancy problems while developing using the Code Institute React template, 2 or 3 started projects had to be abandoned and restarted.
+I encountered multiple and continuous dependency problems while developing using the Code Institute React template, 2 or 3 started projects had to be abandoned and restarted.
 Even late in the development breaking dependencies caused me to lose a lot of time and sleep.

 ### Bugs